SainsburyWellcomeCentre/RCWG/proposals/trainingInOpenScience.md

 # Motivations

-- The biomedical science is facing a replication crisis.
-A large proportion (>70%) of recent biomedical findings cannot be replicated.
+- The biomedical science is facing a replication crisis (Button et al., 2013).
+A large proportion (>80%) of recent biomedical findings cannot be replicated (Open Science Collaboration, 2015).
 Thus, it is essential that we disseminate our findings with data (whenever possible), documentation and code to facilitate their replication.

 - It is also of interest to SWC members to disseminate their work to show others their research.